matthewnads/OCT-Project/README.md

 ##Code

+The following are brief descriptions and quick tips for relevant functions and python files in this project.

 ### testGUI.py
 This has the latest code for the GUI.
 The idea was that the backend will eventually connect here to get the global variables and use them in subsequent MATLAB functions.